dbriemann/breeze/README.md

 # breeze

-a window organizer
+- a window organizer

-proof of concept, mvp
+- proof of concept, mvp
+- currently the command `wmctrl` needs to be installed on the system